jytjyt05/jytjyt05/README.md

 <h3 align="center">Signed Music Producer and DJ</h3>

 - **University of California, Los Angeles**
-  - *M.Eng in Data Science*; Expected graduation in Sep 2024
+  - *M.Eng in Data Science*; Expected graduation in late 2024
 - **Boston College**
   - *B.S. in Computer Science*; Conferred in May 2023